 Just as we’ve chosen to go local with our lifestyles overseas, we’ve also gone local with our children’s education.
 Why drag the kid to a new country only to enroll him in a school that could as easily be located in any U.S. suburb?

 In addition to schooling options, when you’re moving with children, you also must consider health care and local kid-friendly opportunities.
-Are there parks, playgrounds, private tutors, and places where the child could go to, say, study the guitar, learn to dance, or take karate lessons?
+Are there parks, playgrounds, private tutors, and places where the child could go to, say, study the guitar, learn to dance, take karate lessons, or join a basketball team?

 Likewise, you should also think about residency options.
 With a child, you can’t easily reside under the radar or come and go so as not to exceed the time-in-country restrictions of a tourist visa.
 I don’t recommend residing overseas without proper papers under any circumstances, of course, but over the years, I’ve known expats in France, Panama, Thailand, and elsewhere who’ve never gotten around to legalizing their stays.
 Often this is not a big deal.
 With school-aged children, it can be more difficult.
 This restriction, especially, can take a number of countries off the list of options, as it would be difficult or even impossible to organize legal residency for you and your family.